 “Rip-off” money transfer companies under fire in the U.K.The Guardian

 The MoneyGram website has been designed thoughtfully, with special attention being paid to user experience and simplicity.
-In addition to its online platform, MoneyGram has also developed mobile apps for both Apple and Android devices.
+As it is a global brand, its platform is available in many languages.